attaswift/BigInt/README.md

     49208193955207336172861151720299024935127021719852700882
 ```

-We can get the original message back by encrypting the cyphertext with the private key:
+Well, it looks encrypted all right, but can we get the original message back?
+In theory, encrypting the cyphertext with the private key returns the cleartext.
+Let's see:

 ```Swift
 let plaintext = encrypt(cyphertext, key: privateKey)